ergo-services/ergo/docs/networking/network-transparency.md

 ### When to Disable Ordering

 Processes that don't need ordering benefit from disabling it.
 When `KeepNetworkOrder` is `false`, messages spread across all TCP links in the pool and all receive queues on the remote side.
-This increases parallelism on both ends -- more connections are utilized for sending, and more goroutines participate in decoding.
+This increases parallelism on both ends: more connections are utilized for sending, and more goroutines participate in decoding.

 Good candidates for disabling ordering:
 - **Stateless workers** that process each request independently